RaspAP/raspap-docs/docs/features-insiders/wireshark.md

 Regularly delete capture files you no longer need from the **Capture files** tab.

 ### Remote capture workflow
-A common workflow for remote packet analysis:
+Here's a common workflow for remote packet analysis:

 1. Configure capture settings in RaspAP's web interface
 2. Start the capture and let it run (optionally with time/packet limits)
 3. Stop the capture when complete
-4. Download the capture file to your desktop
+4. Download the capture file to your local machine
 5. Analyze the capture in Wireshark with its full graphical interface
 6. Delete the capture file from RaspAP to free up space